It should come as no surprise to you that video content is everywhere.

 This time, we will find keywords based upon what people search for on Google and look for the video SERP features.

 Google shows YouTube videos on search results, and it does this for some highly searched terms, so this is another great avenue for getting views to your video content.

 To do this, you’re going to need to have a keyword set for Google, preferably an informational one.

 To spot these opportunities where Google shows a video SERP feature, you need to use a tool that tracks SERP features.
 Advanced Web Ranking is excellent for this.

 In Advanced Web Ranking, after you’ve uploaded your keyword set, go to the Ranking > Keyword report.

 Once there, use the SERP features dropdown at the top of the page and filter for Videos.

 And there you go; the returned list will provide you with keywords to target with your videos if you want to show up within Google.

-Suppose you don’t already have a keyword set ready for tracking in a rank tracker.
+Suppose you don’t already have a keyword set ready for SEO tracking in a rank tracker.
 In that case, you can alternatively use Ahrefs Keyword Explorer and filter the Google keyword database for "Video" SERP features.